 This excerpt is part of Entrepreneur.com's Second-Quarter Startup Kit which explores the fundamentals of starting up in a wide range of industries.

-In the book Start Your Own Bar and Club, the staff at Entrepreneur Press and writer Liane Cassavoy explain how you can launch a profitable bar or club, whether you want to start a nightclub, neighborhood pub, wine bar or more.
+In the book Start Your Own Bar and Club, the staff of Entrepreneur Media, Inc. and writer Liane Cassavoy explain how you can launch a profitable bar or club, whether you want to start a nightclub, neighborhood pub, wine bar or more.
 In this edited excerpt, the authors detail the types of employees you may need to hire for your bar.

 It wouldn't be much of a leap to say the most important aspect of a successful bar is its personnel.
 When hiring, you need to consider all the different chores your particular operation will depend on.
 However, the types of employees you'll be choosing from are pretty universal.